awesomeshield/awesomeshield.github.io/content/tutorials/buzzer/text.md

 #### awesome.buzzer.*beep(int millis, int frequency)*

-The `beep()` function turns the buzzer on at a certain frequency, waits for a certain number of milliseconds, and then turns it off again.
+The `beep()` function turns the buzzer on at a certain frequency.
+Then it waits for a certain number of milliseconds, and then turns it off again.

 *Inputs:* It takes two inputs `millis` and `frequency`.
 Both are `int`s. `Millis` is the number of milliseconds the buzzer will beep for. `frequency` controls how high pitched the sound will be.